 I plan to build up my portfolio more and work on creating some nice abstract work, in addition to the wildlife and landscape work.

-In the last few years I have visited Iceland and the Lofoten Islands in Norway,to photograph the Northern Lights, wild Sea Eagles and Reindeer which was one off the bucket list.
+In the last few years I have visited Iceland and the Lofoten Islands in Norway,to photograph the Northern Lights, wild Sea Eagles and Reindeer which was one off my bucket list.

 In addition to these workshops I also run Landscape Workshops in The Peak District,The Lake District,Snowdonia and Perthshire.